hydrodynamicstability/Invitation-to-Hydrodynamics/booksByPhysicists.md

     - H. K. Moffatt:  Six lectures on general fluid dynamics and two on hydromagnetic dynamo theory.
     - S. A. Orszag:  Lectures on the statistical theory of turbulence.
     - J.-L. Peube:  Transport property in flows.
     - Eleven seminars on special topics, mostly in French.
 The English ones include M. Ghil on numerical methods, M. G. Velarde on hydrodynamic instabilities, B. B. Mandelbrot on fractals, and a one-page abstract by M. Nelkin on turbulence.
-Mandelbrot and R. Moreau (who lectured on electrohydrodynamics) were invited spekers; the others were participants.
+Mandelbrot and R. Moreau (who lectured on electrohydrodynamics) were invited speakers; the others were participants.

 - Claude Godreche and Paul Manneville (eds.), 1998:  *Hydrodynamics and Nonlinear Instabilities*.
 Cambridge University Press.